Sports-related curses: Tennessee

 The Grizzlies, after moving from Vancouver in 2001, have never won a conference finals game, only appearing in that series once (in 2013) and had to wait 21 years to win their first division title.
+The Grizzlies are also the only NBA team in history to blow 27+ point leads in a game twice in the NBA playoffs, having done so in 2012 and 2025.
+In addition, the team has been plagued by star player Ja Morant’s injuries, legal issues, and suspensions involving flashing handguns at inappropriate times or locations.

 The Tennessee Volunteers football team was virtually irrelevant from 2008 to 2021 on a national level since firing former head coach Phillip Fulmer.
 In 2016, after starting 5-0 for the first time since their last national championship season, the Vols had a chance to play in the Sugar Bowl if they won their final regular season game, but instead lost that game to Vanderbilt.
 In 2022, after starting 8-0 and being ranked #1 in the College Football Playoff standings, the Volunteers lost in blow out losses to Georgia and South Carolina, ultimately ending any chance they had of making the 4-team playoff.
 In addition, their Heisman candidate quarterback Hendon Hooker tore his ACL in the loss to South Carolina.
+In 2024, the Vols were consistently ranked in the Top 10 despite having an inefficient offense but an elite defense that never gave up 20 points in a game for the first 9 games.
+However, that streak would come to an end against Georgia where they allowed 31.
+Despite this and an earlier loss in the season to Arkansas, the Volunteers qualified for the CFP for the first time in the newly expanded 12-team playoff as the number 9 seed.
+However, their season ended with a blowout loss in the first round to eventual national champion Ohio State 42-17.